mariajianu/Inference-for-COVID19-patients/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Proiect no. 1 for MPS Course.
+Project no. 1 for MPS Course.

 ## Getting Started